KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 *   **Time: ** {math}`t`\
     &#x20;In positron emission tomography, we must detect pairs of photons which have been produced simultaneously during positron-electron annihilation.
 Consequently, the time of the scintillation must be computed as accurately as possible, so that we can separate truly simultaneous events from events that happen to occur almost simultaneously.

-    The scintillation has a finite duration, depending on the scintillator (see table [1](#tab:crystals)).
+    The scintillation has a finite duration, depending on the scintillator (see [](#tab:crystals)).
 The scintillation duration is characterized by the the decay time τ, assuming that the number of scintillation photons decreases as {math}`\exp(- t/\tau)`.
 The decay times of the different scintillation crystals are in the range of 40 to several 100 ns.
-This seems short, but since a photon travels about 1 meter in only 3.3 ns, we want the time resolution to be in the order of a few ns (e.g. to suppress the random coincidence rate in PET, as will be explained in section [??](#sec:septa)).
+This seems short, but since a photon travels about 1 meter in only 3.3 ns, we want the time resolution to be in the order of a few ns (e.g. to suppress the random coincidence rate in PET, as will be explained in section [](#sec:septa)).
 To assign such a precise time to a relatively slow event, the electronics typically computes the time at which a predefined fraction of the scintillation light has been collected (constant fraction discriminator).
 In current time-of-flight PET systems based on LSO, one obtains a timing resolution of about 400 ps.

 (multi-crystal-detector-matrix)=
 ##### Multi-crystal detector matrix

 % ------------------------------------

 Instead of using a single large crystal, a large detector area can be obtained by combining many small crystals in a two-dimensional matrix.
 The crystals should be optically separated (such that scintillation photons are mirrored at the edges), to make sure that the scintillation light produced in one crystal stays in that crystal.
 In the extreme case, each crystal has its own photomultiplier.
 Computation of position is “trivial” (although complicated in practice): it is the coordinate of the crystal in the matrix (no attempt is made to obtain sub-crystal accuracy).
 Energy is proportional to the total output of the PMT coupled to the crystal.
 In such a design, the top of the crystal is usually a square of 3 to 5 mm, and the crystal is a cm (140 keV) or a few cm (511 keV) thick.
-Consequently, the spatial resolution is about 4 mm, as in the single crystal case (see section [??](#sec:resolution)).
+Consequently, the spatial resolution is about 4 mm, as in the single crystal case (see section [](#sec:resolution)).

 :::{figure} figs/fig_multicrystal.pdf
 :name: fig:multicrystal